|– All societies find it important to call parents by these names and nicknames|

 We humans can use language to prescribe all sorts of roles and group membership, so that addressing someone as Father in Nepal has something in common with addressing someone as Doctor in an English hospital.
 We do this to invoke a social behaviour and context—being a father in Nepal or a doctor in a hospital—that we do not naturally expect.
 One might argue that chimpanzee calls are also meant to produce such a change of behaviour in others.
 However, chimps do not tend to give each other roles.

-Imagine a speaking chimp calling his mother Mum.
-This makes little sense, because a female chimp will behave as a mother regardless of what she is being called; and no matter which group of chimps a female belongs to, this biological function remains the same.
+Imagine a speaking chimp calling his mother Mum in this way.
+This makes little sense, because a chimpanzee mother will behave as such regardless of what she is being called; and no matter which group a female belongs to, this biological function remains the same.
 Language can also transmit these natural meanings—what may be called knowledge—in the same way as we describe the earth, the sky and the rain.
-Thus, in a society, the word mother reflects the universal knowledge that a child has come from a certain woman who has a caring instinct, but it also reflects a certain way of taking care of children.
+Thus, in a society, the word mother reflects the universal knowledge that a child has come from a certain woman who has a caring instinct.
+However, it also reflects a certain way of taking care of children, one that can last way beyond childhood.
 This makes the word very confusing, as it effectively indicates what is ‘naturally’ expected of mothers in different societies.

 Small children cannot understand what we mean by Mother Earth, the Nation or God the Father, but they can understand the parental language that forms the basis of those myths.
 They grow up hearing stories about anthropomorphic animals who have kinship roles, such as Mama Bear or the Big Bad Wolf.
 These narratives have an important cognitive and emotional function.
 However, eventually we learn that the behaviour of spouses, parents and children is part of the workings of the universe and should be seriously expected, as one expects rain.
 Our lives then necessitate ‘meaning’ in an absolute, prescriptive sense that disguises as a description of reality: ‘What is the meaning of life?’